Migration in China: Left-behind children

 Left-behind children are also prone to undergo emotional and psychological problems.
 Liang's study of 250 left-behind junior high school students suggests that 16.6% of them felt abandoned, 12.3% had problems expressing difficulties, and 6.5% felt "anguished" when being left behind.
 In addition, the earlier those children are separated from parents, more symptoms of depression and anxiety will be reported.

 Moreover, various studies indicate that left-behind children are more likely to have behavioral problems.
 Qualitative observations indicate that left-behind children often behavior extremely, either withdrawn or excessively aggressive.
 It has also been reported that left-behind children tend to be "indifferent, introverted, inferior" and "selfish".

 The problems noted above are mainly due to the fact that the grandparents either spoil the children or fail to give them enough emotional support.
 Physical weakness and low education levels of grandparents who take care of left-behind children also contribute to the problems.

 Comparative studies show that left-behind children's situation is not much worse than that of those living with parents in the same area.
 On the one hand, the institutions (e.g. the hukou system) that maintain the urban-rural inequality should be modified so that more migrants can settle down in cities with families.
 On the other hand, public resources in rural communities should be improved and regional inequality should be further reduced.

+Social security

+Migrant workers and "flexible" employees can also join the social security system for urban workers; they must have a labor relationship with an employer or contribute at a specified rate.